 The manufacturing and use of OC pesticides and PCBs are currently banned and no additional allowances for new sources of discharges are expected in the Los Angeles Area Lakes Toxics TMDL.
 Source control BMPs and pollutant removal are the most suitable courses of action to reduce OC pesticides and PCBs.
 The TMDL identified many historic and current loadings of pollutants into Peck Road Park Lake, Echo Park Lake, and Puddingstone Reservoir including construction sites that would be covered under this General Permit.
 Therefore, construction stormwater dischargers are considered Responsible Dischargers for the Los Angeles Area Lakes Toxics TMDL.

-WLA Translation
+Waste Load Allocation Translation

-The Los Angeles Area Lakes TMDL assigns concentration-based waste load allocations (WLAs) for OC pesticides and PCBs in the water column to be met at the construction site’s discharge location(s) into Peck Road Park Lake, Echo Park Lake, and Puddingstone Reservoir, summarized in Table 53 through Table 55 below.
+The Los Angeles Area Lakes TMDL assigns concentration-based waste load allocations for OC pesticides and PCBs in the water column to be met at the construction site’s discharge location(s) into Peck Road Park Lake, Echo Park Lake, and Puddingstone Reservoir, summarized in Table 53 through Table 55 below.

-Table 53 – Peck Road Park Lake Toxics WLA
+Table 53 – Peck Road Park Lake Toxics Waste Load Allocation